sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 814 | No points were redeemed on this transaction number 815 | Unable to process points at this moment.
 Please try again later 816 | Unable to find customer in this organization
-817 | Points redemption failed
+817 | Points redemption failed.
 818 | Points you are trying to redeem are more than the available points 819 | Points you are trying to redeem are more than the maximum allowed redemption limit.<br> Unable to send message to customer
 820 | Unable to process.
 Customer is marked as fraud